Have you ever walked into your kitchen and saw your cat taking a sip from the faucet? This cat behavior may look strange and leave you wondering.

 Just pet it or scratch it somewhere it likes best, and he'll be good.

 This feline behavior traces back to its kittenhood, where they press their mother's mammary gland with their paws became their habit.

-It's said that such action on their mother can stimulate better milk production and eventually becomes a sign of affection and positive emotions.
+It's said that such action on their mother can stimulate better milk production and eventually become a sign of affection and positive emotions.